IBM/watson-banking-chatbot/doc/source/openshift.md

-# Run on RedHat OpenShift
+# Run on Red Hat OpenShift

-This document shows how to run the `watson-assistant-slots-intro` application in a container running on RedHat OpenShift.
+This document shows how to run the `Watson Banking Chatbot` application in a container running on Red Hat OpenShift.

 ## Prerequisites